DasNando/DasNando.github.io/_posts/2016-11-6-WeekEleven.md

 <br>These new principles, maybe!
 I feel like I have a good grasp of it, but I have no idea!
 I haven't gotten any yes or no answers on whether or not my methods are okay.
 I guess I'll find out soon, so I'll do some googling in the meantime.
 My quiz grade is probably suffering right now, too.
 I haven't done very well on these recent quizzes, so I'll have to improve that as well.<br>

 <b>What will you do next week?</b>
-<br>Now that the timer's been reset for this class, I'll be focusing on Graphics, at least for the next few days.<br>
+<br>Now that the timer's been reset for this class, I'll be focusing on Graphics, at least for the next few days.
+I'd like to start on this new project a little bit earlier this time, and I'll need to find a parter to work with.
+I've really enjoyed this partner policy, now that I mention it.
+The UTCS community has always felt pretty open.
+Whether it's Graphics or 439 or OOP, everyone seems open to helping others and explaining their own unique thought processes for solving a problem.
+The partner policy makes these interactions even more fluid, and it's been fantastic.<br>
 <br>
+For the find of the week, my need to switch text editors led me to <a href="http://vimawesome.com/">Vim Awesome</a>.
+It's just a directory of a bunch of vim plugins, but it's cool.
+I'd recommend vim itself but I don't want to start a flame war :^)
 <br><br>
 Until next time, dear reader.